nap2000/docs/admin-sms.rst

  :local:

 The SMS numbers that can be used to create cases and record a conversation within a case are set up here.
 Only the Vonage cloud platform is currently supported as a source of numbers.
-Details on how to get a number can be found here :ref:`sms-server-admin`
+Details on how to get a number can be found here :ref:`sms-server-admin`.
+Requires Smap
+Server version 24.09+.

 Adding a number is a two step process.